800-450-6118

 thumb stretching exercise

-1. All hand stretching for gamers should employ a separate thumb stretch.
+1. All hand stretching exercises for gamers should employ separate thumb stretches.
 That's because the thumb is the finger most affected by carpal tunnel, so stretching it is important.

-5. Hold that position for 10 seconds.
-Then switch hands and repeat.
+3. Hold this position for 30 seconds.
+Then switch hands.

 interlaced finger stretching exercise